 GDPR is the law created to give people more control over the personal data they share on the internet.
 Before the GDPR was created, there had been multiple cases of personal data violations and misusages, like selling contacts to third parties without users knowing about that.
-These violations had created a strong need in the law that could bring control over the personal data back to people.
-GDPR protects not only customers’ data, but also data of employees, suppliers, and any parties involved in data sharing.
+These violations had created a strong need in the law to bring control over the personal data back to people.
+GDPR protects customers’ data and the data of employees, suppliers, and any parties involved in data sharing.

 What is classified as personal data?
 As the GDPR directive states, any information that is somehow related to a person classifies as personal data.
 Here are a few examples: a photo, name, email address, phone number, social security number, posts in social media, I.P. address, location, occupation.
 No matter if this data is private, public, or work-related – if it is personal, it is personal.

-The main goal of GDPR is to guarantee the right of any E.U. resident to the privacy and security of their data and their ability to have control over it.
+The main goal of GDPR is to guarantee any E.U. resident’s right to the privacy and security of their data and their ability to have control over it.